ggustin93/nextjs-django-kanban-mcp/README.md

 ### Backend Module Organization

-This project follows the **OpenHEXA architectural pattern** used at Bluesquare, enabling easy feature addition without modifying existing code.
+This project uses a modular monolith pattern, enabling feature addition without modifying existing code.
 Each Django app is self-contained with its own models, schemas, and business logic.

 ```mermaid
 graph LR